 A definition of Customer Communications Management:

-CCM is the plan and process organisations follow to produce, deliver, store and retrieve outbound customer communications.
-It involves using centralised systems to interact with customers.
-In digital formats like email, web pages, Short Message Service (SMS) texts or Chat.
+CCM is the plan, and process organisations follow to produce, deliver, store and retrieve outbound customer communications.
+It involves using centralised systems to interact with customers, in digital formats like email, web pages, Short Message Service (SMS) texts or Chat.
 And through physical documents, you print and send in the post.

-A good Customer Communications Management plan connects people and processes to the system, tools or platform that manage outbound communications.
+A good Customer Communications Management plan connects people and processes to the system, tools or platform that manages outbound communications.
 CCM is successful if it delivers a great customer experience (CX), that increases customer engagement, profitability and loyalty.
 And makes servicing customers easier for staff and more effective for the organisation.

 It’s often thought Customer Communications Management is only for marketing and customer service teams.
 But, great CCM plans recognise all customer-facing employees deliver customer experience.
 That includes those working in roles such as finance, sales or front-line service delivery.

 Here’s some example communications teams send at different stages of a customer journey:

 On-boarding – new customers receive welcome communications, new account introductions, membership benefits, reward options, direct debit mandates or account opening notifications.